William O'Connor (darts player): Career

 In June 2019, O'Connor alongside Steve Lennon made it all the way to the final of the 2019 PDC World Cup of Darts where they eventually lost to Scotland 3–1.

 In the 2020 PDC World Championship, O'Connor made an apparent calculation blunder in losing his second round match against Gerwyn Price.

 O'Connor was selected as a 'challenger' for the 2020 Premier League night in Dublin, Ireland.

 In March 2022, O'Connor reached the semi-finals of the 2022 UK Open, recording wins over Connor Scutt, Stephen Bunting, Sebastian Białecki and recent world champion Peter Wright before losing 9-11 to eventual champion Danny Noppert.
 O'Connor was again joined by Steve Lennon for the World Cup of Darts, beating Canada 5-2 in the first round before losing 2-0 to the Netherlands.
 In September 2022, O'Connor reached his second European Tour final, losing 8-3 to Joe Cullen in the 2022 Hungarian Darts Trophy, after beating the likes of Nathan Aspinall, Michael Smith and Dimitri Van den Bergh in earlier rounds.
-He won his opening game at the World Championship with 3-0 whitwewash win over Beau Greaves.
-O'Connor exited the tournament at the second round stage losing to Gabriel Clemens 3–0.

-O'Connor was joined by a new playing partner for the Republic of Ireland for the 2023 PDC World Cup of Darts with Keane Barry replacing Steve Lennon.

-O'Connor made the semi-finals at 2024 PDC Players Championship 30 (PC30), followed by consecutive semi-finals at 2025 PC25 and PC26.
-At PC7, where he reached the quarter-finals, O'Connor hit a nine-dart finish.